Sir-Teo/mica/README.md

 - Update snapshots with `cargo run --bin gen_snippets` when CLI output changes (use `-- --check` to verify they are current).
 - Prefer small, focused pull requests so reviews stay fast and friendly.

-Feel free to open an issue to discuss ideas, questions, or areas where you would like to help.
+- Open an issue to discuss ideas, questions, or areas where you would like to help.

+Community discussion channels (such as GitHub Discussions) will come online as the project matures—watch the repository for updates.

+## FAQ

+### Is Mica production ready?

+Not yet.
+The language is still iterating on core semantics and tooling.
+Expect breaking changes between releases.

+### Does Mica target a virtual machine or native code?

+Mica lowers to a typed SSA IR and emits LLVM IR for native code generation.
+A bytecode or WASM backend may appear in future roadmap milestones.

+### Where can I ask questions or follow along?

+Track issues and discussions in the GitHub repository, or open an issue to start a conversation.
+News about community chat channels will land in the roadmap directory as they become available.

 ## License